Majjhima Nikāya 138

 Tassa adukkhamasukhānusāri viññāṇaṁ hoti adukkhamasukhassādagadhitaṁ adukkhamasukhassādavinibandhaṁ adukkhamasukhassādasaṁyojanasaṁyuttaṁ ajjhattaṁ cittaṁ asaṇṭhitanti vuccati.

-Their consciousness follows after that neutral feeling, tied, attached, and fettered to gratification in that neutral feeling.
-So their mind is said to be stuck internally.
+When consciousness follows after that neutral feeling—tied, attached, and fettered to gratification in that neutral feeling—the mind is said to be stuck internally.

 Evaṁ kho, āvuso, ajjhattaṁ saṇṭhitanti vuccati.